Margate family helps injured tourist knocking on front door after shooting

 The victim stated that he had driven from that location to Pigeon’s home.

-Pigeon said the victim told them he traveled South Florida to visit family for his birthday.
+Pigeon said the victim told them he traveled to South Florida to visit family for his birthday.

 But the homeowner said he has no idea where the man came from or what led to the shooting.
 He pointed out that his house is located in a neighborhood that is not located near a major thoroughfare.